 of parking on a particular site.

-PCNs can be issued for various reasons relating to a breach of these terms and conditions stipulated on the car parks signage.
+PCNs can be issued for various reasons relating to a breach of the terms and conditions stipulated on the car park’s signage.

 If you are unsure of why you have been given a PCN please refer to your letter and this will detail the reason for the contravention.

 - Parking in a disabled bay without clearly displaying a valid permit.

 - Parking in a parent and child bay without a child.

 - Parking in a private area without a valid permit.

 - Parking in an area restricted to customers and leaving the site.